What is a New York registered agent?

 Managing your registered agent in New York involves different forms and fees depending on your timing and specific needs.

 • Partnerships: Include registered agent designation in partnership formation documents according to partnership type requirements.
+Limited partnerships file a Certificate of Limited Partnership, while LLPs file a Registration with the NY DOS.

-• Foreign entities: Foreign qualification in New York requires appointing a registered agent or using the Secretary of State as part of the authorization process for all entity types.
+• Foreign entities: Foreign qualification in New York requires appointing a registered agent as part of the authorization process.
+Foreign LLC Application for Authority costs $250, while foreign corporation authorization costs $225.

 Changing your existing registered agent